customerio/customerio-python/README.md

 # Customer.io Python

 This module has been tested with Python 3.6, 3.7, 3.8 and 3.9.
+If you're new to Customer.io, we recommend that you integrate with our [Data Pipelines Python library](https://github.com/customerio/cdp-analytics-python) instead.

 ## Installing